IskandarGhobril/empanada/_sections/story3.md

       <h4>What Are We Comparing?</h4>
       <p><strong>Stationary (theoretical):</strong> Given the transition probabilities, math tells us how often the market <em>should</em> be in each state if we ran the process forever.</p>
       <p><strong>Empirical (observed):</strong> How often the market <em>actually was</em> in each state in our data.</p>
       <p><strong>Why it matters:</strong> If these match, our Markov model is a good fit.
-The market's mood cycling has been consistent over time — it hasn't fundamentally changed behavior.</p>
+The market's mood cycling has been consistent over time, it hasn't fundamentally changed behavior.</p>
       <p class="reveal"><strong>Finding:</strong> Close match.
 The market process is approximately stationary.</p>
     </div>
   </div>